Share

 From ideas to structure

-For many participants, the Academy came at a pivotal moment.
-Some were preparing to launch their first venture, others were refining an existing service, and all were navigating the complexity of building something of their own in the digital space.
+For many participants, the Academy came at a key moment.
+Some were preparing to launch their first venture, others were refining an existing service, and all were managing the complexity of building something of their own in the digital space.

-A recurring experience throughout the Academy was the shift from having many ideas to learning how to prioritize.
-Participants often arrived with a strong vision, but also with overwhelm: questions about visibility, pricing, positioning, or whether they were “doing enough.”
-Over time, the focus moved from trying to do everything at once to identifying what truly mattered at their current stage and building from there.
+A recurring experience throughout the Academy was the shift from having many ideas to learning how to prioritise tasks.
+Participants arrived with a strong vision, but also with questions about visibility, pricing, positioning, or whether they were “doing enough.”
+Over time, the focus moved from trying to do everything at once to identifying what really mattered at their current stage and building from there.

-Across four interactive workshops, participants explored the foundations of online business.
-Topics ranged from building or optimizing a website that truly supports business goals, to creating meaningful content and brand presence, understanding paid advertising, and learning how Femme Palette itself was built from the ground up.
+Across four workshops, participants explored the foundations of online business.
+Topics ranged from building or optimizing a website aligned with business goals to creating meaningful content and building brand presence, understanding paid advertising, and learning how Femme Palette was built from the ground up.

-The Academy was led by experienced practitioners who brought both strategic insight and hands-on know-how:
+The individual sessions were led by experienced founders and experts who brought a strategic perspective and real hands-on knowledge:

-• Katerina Merleová, Social media ads specialist, unpacked the logic behind paid ads, helping founders understand how to structure campaigns, allocate budgets, and measure what really matters.
+• Katerina Merleová, a social media ads specialist, explained the logic behind paid ads and helped founders structure ad campaigns and measure their success.

-• Klara Losert, Founder, host & angel investor, focused on content and brand-building, showing how to communicate clearly and consistently across platforms.
+• Klara Losert, founder, host & angel investor, focused on content and brand-building, showing how to communicate clearly and consistently.

-• Lucie Neumanová, co-founder and CEO of Femme Palette, offered a transparent behind-the-scenes look at building a digital business, sharing not only successes but also lessons learned along the way.
+• Lucie Neumanová, co-founder and CEO of Femme Palette, offered a transparent overview of building a digital business, sharing not only highs but also lessons learned.

-This mix of strategy, storytelling, and practical guidance helped participants see both the bigger picture and the next concrete steps.
+This mix of expertise, strategic thinking, storytelling, and practical experience helped participants see both the bigger picture of their projects and also focus on the next steps.

 The role of mentoring and shared reflection

-Beyond workshops, mentoring played a central role in the Academy experience.
+In addition to workshops, mentoring played an important role in the Academy.
 Participants took part in two group mentoring sessions and ongoing individual mentoring tailored to their specific goals and challenges.

-Mentoring sessions became a space where doubts could be explored safely.
-Participants used this time to sense-check decisions, talk through unfinished thoughts, and gain perspective on challenges that felt heavy when faced alone.
-Hearing similar concerns from others often helped reframe personal struggles as a natural part of building a business, not a personal failure.
+Mentoring sessions allowed participants to explore doubts in a safe space.
+It was a time when they could reflect on their own decisions, discuss ideas, and gain an outside perspective on challenges that could feel too difficult when faced alone.
+Hearing others share similar concerns often helped reframe personal struggles as a natural part of starting a business, not a personal failure.

 For Veronika Veselá, psychologist, psychotherapist, and co-founder of the upcoming practice VeseláTerapie, the Academy became a space where ideas turned into a realistic plan: